ecklab/ecklab.github.io/index.md

 **Comparing baseball players across eras** - This is an ongoing project devoted to the development of statistical tools which can era-adjust performance metrics.
 The impetus for this project was the initial discovery that the current consensus of baseball ranking methods were biased towards the performance of pre-integration players.
 You can read more about these origins [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/?_ga=2.63424943.1066016428.1662040173-852280612.1656705949).
 Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call the [Full House Model](https://arxiv.org/abs/2207.11332).
 The Full House Model era-adjusts statistics through a principled balancing of how players performed "vs. their peers" and the quality of the talent pool of players' contemporaries.

 Here is a snapshot of our current results.
-Below is the top 10 list according to era-adjusted baseball reference wins above replacment (ebWAR) and era-adjusted fangraphs wins above replacment (efWAR):
+Below is the top 10 list according to era-adjusted baseball reference wins above replacement (ebWAR) and era-adjusted fangraphs wins above replacment (efWAR):

 rank | name | ebWAR | name | efWAR
 | -- | ------- | ---- | ------ | ---- |